 Prospect Sierra, a K-8 independent school in El Cerrito enrolls 470 students on two campuses giving them the tools to build a better world.
 We appreciate their sponsorship of 510families.com today.

-My friend Sunny has been a Prospect Sierra parent for more than eight years now, but I still remember when she was making the kindergarten decision.
+My friend Sunny was a Prospect Sierra parent for nine years, but I still remember when she was making the kindergarten decision.
 It was a big deal because she lived across the street from a well-regarded public school at the time.
 When she toured Prospect Sierra, met the teachers and staff, and learned more about the curriculum that went well beyond the school's strong reputation for academics, she knew it would be a great fit for her son and was eager to apply.
-Now as the parent of a successful middle schooler, she tells me she would choose Prospect Sierra all over again.
+Now as the parent of a successful high schooler, she tells me she would choose Prospect Sierra all over again.

 The core principals at Prospect Sierra are intellectual engagement, self-knowledge, and care for others.

 “The community is just amazing,” says Carleigh, Richmond mom of a second grader and kindergartner.
 “I trust this school so much, that they are providing the absolute highest level of everything, from safety to teaching tools to quality of staff.
 The social and emotional lessons are as amazing as the academics.
 The team at Prospect Sierra is always striving to be on the cutting edge.
 They are taking the best care of my child in all ways, and I love that I have so much confidence in my school.”

 We talked to lots of parents about their experiences with Prospect Sierra, and the words that came up over and over again were “Community” and “Social Emotional Learning.”
 Establishing positive emotions in the classroom and cultivating a feeling of safety and confidence in children is the foundation of the academic program.